-In this article, we’ll explain the differences between cashback and discount coupons, so you know which is right for you.
+No worries, we’re here to help!
+In this article, we’ll break down cashback vs discount coupons, so you know which is the right fit for your business.
 We’ll also discuss three easy steps to get started with cashback coupons in WooCommerce and why you should consider them.
-Let’s get into it!

 What Is A Cashback Coupon?